stratapp-ai/stratapp-ai.github.io/_blog/management-consulting-in-2021.md

 Even if you only place two people into a client delivering on a niche part of their operations, you can then offer that service globally to other clients, thereby achieving scale and ROI.

-Not only will you achieve recurring revenue and a closer relationship with each client, you should then win more non-competitive consulting work and additional operations/BPM deals.
+Not only will you achieve recurring revenue and a closer relationship with each client, you should then win more non-competitive consulting work and additional operations deals.

+## thank you

+Thank you for reading (and hopefully sharing), and thank you to Accenture for the wonderful memories and opportunities to learn.

+At #stratapp we are on a mission to make leading a company easier and more inclusive - aligning and motivating everyone on what really matters - here is a quick video on how we do that: [https://stratappsaas.com/blog/the-leadership-cycle/](https://stratappsaas.com/blog/the-leadership-cycle/ "https://stratappsaas.com/blog/the-leadership-cycle/").